The best survey tools make collecting and managing customer research for business insights easy and efficient.

 As a survey tool, it works well enough, though it doesn’t have the templates that some competitor products offer.

 Costing has four levels; Bronze, Silver, Gold and Platinum.
-Starting at $19 (£14) per month for Bronze where you get a single user solution with basic forms and no application integration.
-At the other end of this scale, $249 (£188) buys you Platinum that is a ten user license with the scope for 1,000 forms and 100,000 submissions per month.
+The Bronze package offers a single user solution with basic forms and no application integration.
+At the other end of this scale, the Platinum plan has a ten user license with the scope for 1,000 forms and 100,000 submissions per month.

 Many business people don’t need anything exotic or complicated.
 Maybe a simple form to ask their customers if they enjoyed the last seminar and how to make it better is sufficient.

-For them, the free to use Google Forms is a perfectly adequate tool that requires little skill or experience to use.
+For them, the free to use Google Forms is a perfectly adequate tool that requires little skill or experience to use, and is available for free as a personal edition or as part of the G Suite for business platform.

 Responses are stored automatically into Google Sheets, allowing them to be easily transferred to an Excel spreadsheet or a database later.